brianrojrc/brianrojrc.github.io/about.md

 <section class="hero">
     <h1>About Me</h1>
     <p class="description">
-        A bit about me, I was born and raised in Florida as a first gen.
-        Throughout my life, I’ve moved between Fort Pierce and Jupiter.
-I attended IRSC, where I earned an Associate of Arts in Finance and Engineering.
-        Later, I was accepted into both the University of Florida and the University of Central Florida.
-I chose to become a Knight (Go Knights!), and I spent years learning advanced math and the financial markets through self-study and the guidance of my professors at IRSC.
-I decided to switch from Finance to Engineering because a Finance degree wouldn’t lead me to my desired path (it wasn’t challenging enough either).
-        I received help from Kris Sidal from Ambrus Group and Agustin Lebron from Jane Street to pursue Computer Engineering.
-I love cooking steak and running when I’m not working or studying.
+        I’m a first-generation college student, engineer, and volunteer passionate about using math and engineering to make a positive impact.
+I’m currently studying Electrical Engineering and Computer Science with a minor in Mathematics at the University of Central Florida.
+I started programming at age 11 with Objective-C and Python, and later earned an Associate of Applied Science in Finance and Engineering at Indian River State College.
+Accepted to both UF and UCF, I chose to become a Knight (Go Knights!), where I deepened my knowledge of advanced math and financial markets before pivoting from Finance to Computer Engineering with guidance from mentors at Ambrus Group and Jane Street.

+Outside of academics, I enjoy chess, cooking, and running with my uni’s track club :)
     </p>
 </section>